 However, this success also led to Pingyao’s downfall in the Qing era when the ruling dynasty was forced to relinquish power when they failed to pay back loans.
+The Qing went bankrupt in 1914, just after the Xinhai Revolution.
 The banking industries then moved to places such as Hong Kong and Shanghai.

 The walls contained 6 barbican gates, similar to the pattern of a turtle earning Pingyao the nickname ‘Turtle City’.
 The walls reached 12 metres high and had a total perimeter of 6,163 metres, surrounded by a deep moat 4 metres wide.
 The number of defensive structures – including 72 watchtowers and over 3,000 battlements – supposedly represented the number of Confucius’ disciples.

 Pingyao Ming City Walls today

 Extremely well preserved and still surrounding the city, Pingyao Ming City Walls are a must-see on any trip to China.
 Today you can climb the city walls, gaining a spectacular view of Pingyao both within and without the city gates much like its Ming guards would have had.